JackZhao516/smrti_quant_alerts/README.md

 [EODHD](https://eodhd.com/), and [Financial Modeling Prep](https://site.financialmodelingprep.com/) APIs.
 Alerts are sent to [Telegram](https://telegram.org/) groups/channels.

-## BONUS
-* Contact telegram user ``@zaozen_quant`` to get a trial of all the alerts for 1 month.
-  * You don't need to set up anything, just join the telegram group/channel and you will receive alerts.
-  * If you like the alerts, I can help you set up your own alerts.

 ## Next Steps
 * Improve test coverage. [*In Progress*]
 * Write examples for each alert.